How Music Completely Mesmerised Me And Took Over My Life. A Continuing Story…

 Unfortunately this period of my life was short lived as my Dad got a great job in Liverpool and we packed up from this old pub in the country and moved into a small flat in the oddly named Thingwall on the Wirral Peninsula between Heswall and Arrowe Park.
 I was surrounded by suburban sprawl, the countryside was close but it wasn’t the same as actually living in it.

 Somewhere between Marple Bridge and Thingwall I had bought my first album on a budget label called Marble Arch.
-The album was Universal Soldier by Donovan and it sure looked like he was wearing lipstick on the cover, but it was just the colour separation, probably due to the fact that this was a cheap reissued record.
-Still, it had some memorable songs, especially lyrically – Colours, Catch The Wind, The War Drags On and the controversial Buffy Sainte-Marie penned title track – it was cheap but it was deep.
+The album was Universal Soldier by Donovan and it sure looked like he was wearing lipstick on the cover.
+It had some memorable songs, especially lyrically – Colours, Catch The Wind, The War Drags On and the controversial Buffy Sainte-Marie penned title track – it was cheap but it was deep.
 Soon after that came my first full price record, Happy Together by The Turtles.
 It must have been bought for me by my parents, possibly for a birthday because I don’t actually remember buying this record but I do remember having it.
 This doesn’t seem to go with the chronology of my memories because it was released in 1967 and my interest in it must have been inspired by hearing the title song on the radio.
 There was another hit from this record too called She’d Rather Be With Me.
 I suppose it could have been bought for me sometime after its actual release.
 I played it to death but it wasn’t until I arrived in the Liverpool area that I started to hear about my generations’ music and found a family of musical friends to share any new discoveries with.